Q: What is avian influenza?

 There are currently two strains of avian influenza being reported in the United States.
 One is considered a high pathogen strain, while the other is a low pathogen strain.
 Both types of avian influenza rarely cause disease in waterfowl, but these birds can transmit it to domestic poultry where it can cause either a mild or a severe disease with high mortalities.
 Lower pathogen strains still lead to infected birds, but do not have the high mortality rates and over time can change into high pathogen strains.
 This is why when either is detected, the entire poultry flock is euthanized and the area quarantined.

 Q: Where did it come from?

-The current cases are believed to have originated in wild ducks and geese, and, unlike recent cases of avian influenza, this one originated solely from North America.
+The current cases are believed to have originated in in migratory birds.
 Migratory birds fly down the four major flyways, which begin near the Arctic Circle and cross the United States.
 Alabama is located between two major flyways, the Mississippi and the Atlantic Flyways.

 Q: How is avian influenza transmitted?

 Infected waterfowl can shed the virus in secretions from the mouth, nostrils, and eyes and also excrete it in their droppings.
 Contact with contaminated droppings is the most common means of bird-to-bird transmission, although airborne secretions are another important means of transmission, especially within poultry houses.
 The spread of avian influenza between poultry facilities can often be traced to the movement of infected birds or contaminated people and equipment (including clothing, boots, and vehicles).

 Poultry is safe to eat.
 Infected flocks do not enter the human food chain.
 As soon as a flock is identified as having avian influenza, the chickens are euthanized and their remains are disposed of, usually on the farm.